Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Simulation Studies

 \subsection{Simulation Results}

-Figures \ref{fig.mse.sig} and \ref{fig.mse.beta} display the range and average relative RMSE (RRMSE) for $\X_i\bgamma\be$ and $\bgamma\be$, respectively, over all settings for the given $M$, $M_1$ and covariate type.
-The RMSE's of all-at-once PROBE for $\X_i\beast$ were lower than all comparable methods for each setting tested.
-The closest comparison was with ALASSO for $M=400$, $M_1=4$, $\eta=0.5$, $SNR=2$ and continuous predictors (relative MSE$=0.94$).
-Overall, LASSO had the second lowest MSE.
-The estimates of $\bgamma\be$ from all-at-once PROBE had the lowest MSE in 104 of the 108 simulation settings (see Figure \ref{fig.mse.beta}).
-The LASSO had a lower MSE in three settings with $M=400$ and $M_1=4$ and SPARSEVB had the lowest in one setting with $M=10^4$ and $M_1=10^3$.
-For most settings, the $\bgamma\be$ MSE for all-at-once PROBE is three to four times lower than the MSE's of the comparable methods.
+Figures \ref{fig.mse.sig} and \ref{fig.mse.beta} display the range and average relative RMSE (RRMSE) for $\X_i\bgamma\be$ and $\gamma_m\beta_m$, respectively, over all settings for the given $M$, $M_1$ and predictor type.
+The RMSEs of all-at-once PROBE for $\X_i\bgamma\be$ were lower than all comparable methods for each setting tested.
+The closest comparison was with ALASSO for $M=400$, $M_1=4$, $\eta=0.5$, $SNR=2$ and continuous predictors ($RRMSE=0.97$).
+Overall, LASSO had the second-lowest RMSE.
+The estimates of $\gamma_m\beta_m$ from all-at-once PROBE had the lowest RMSE in 104 of the 108 simulation settings (see Figure \ref{fig.mse.beta}).
+The LASSO had a lower RMSE in three settings with $M=400$ and $M_1=4$, and SPARSEVB had the lowest in one setting with $M=10^4$ and $M_1=10^3$.
+For most settings, the $\gamma_m\beta_m$ RMSE for all-at-once PROBE is three to four times lower than the RMSEs of the comparable methods.
 The results for one-at-a-time PROBE are similar to those from SCAD, MCP, and EBREG.
 The performance of all-at-once PROBE was superior to the one-at-a-time variant in any metric for all settings.

 Figure \ref{fig.sigma} shows the range and mean average estimation time (in minutes) for $M=10^4$.
 For these settings, LASSO, MCP, and SCAD had the quickest estimation time.
 The estimation time for all-at-once PROBE was similar to that of SPARSEVB and SSLASSO, both of which are considered to be computationally efficient Bayesian methods.
-Section C of the Supplemental Materials contains figures comparing the relative Median Absolute Deviation (MAD) along with the average values of $\sum_k \hat{p}_k$ and $\sum_{k;\gamma_k=1} \hat{p}_k$ -- along with corresponding values from other methods -- for all settings.
+Section A of the Supplementary Materials contains figures comparing estimation times for other $M$ values and the relative median absolute deviation.
 Code to reproduce the simulations can be found at \cite{McLZgo21}.